maximilianmozes/word_embeddings_workshop_resources/README.md

 ## Running pre-trained examples

-We furthermore provide code to execute a few examples using the pre-trained word2vec and GloVe embeddings.
+We furthermore provide code to execute a few examples using the pre-trained word2vec and Glove embeddings.
 Run

 ```
 $ cd code